MicrosoftDocs/visualstudio-docs/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 To run tests from the command line, use *vstest.console.exe*.
 Code coverage is an option of the *vstest.console.exe* utility.

-1. Launch the Developer Command Prompt for Visual Stduio:
+1. Launch the Developer Command Prompt for Visual Studio:

    In the Windows **Start** menu, choose **Visual Studio 2017** > **Developer Command Prompt for VS 2017**.